-Dealing with negativity, both temporary and permanent can prove a real challenge for someone trying to stay positive amidst the chaos.
-Especially at workplaces, negative people, at any level, can be a severe roadblock to organization’s productivity.
+Dealing with negativity, both temporary and permanent can be a real challenge for someone trying to stay positive amidst the chaos.
+Especially at workplace, negative people, at any level, can be a severe roadblock to an organization’s productivity.

 Negativity can be contagious, and negative people usually drag the positive individuals down with them.
 Recovering from this may prove tough, but while you’re there, you can try these 7 techniques to keep your head above water:

-Convert Generic to Specific: Negative individuals tend to place everything in a bad light.
+Negative individuals tend to place everything in a bad light.
 They also tend to generalize their opinion or rather frame their opinions over one specific negative experience they have had in the past.
 During such times, try and streamline the conversation and make it more specific.
-For instance if they say- “You can’t trust doctors”, ask them “Which kind of doctors can’t you trust?”
+For instance, if they say- “You can’t trust doctors”, ask them “Which kind of doctors can’t you trust?”
 This specific question will make them reanalyze and reevaluate their negative statement.

 The world can be good or bad, depending on how you decide to view it.
-Positivity is as contagious as negativity is.
-So by being positive and hopeful, you are not only helping yourself, but also the people around you.
-Read the article here for tips to stay positive.
+Positivity is as contagious as negativity.
+So by being positive and hopeful, you are not only helping yourself but also the people around you.